CodeWiseOwl/DoS-urrl/README.md

 ⚠️ Warning: This script is chaotic and may cause damage.
 Developer is not responsible for any consequences.
-Use responsibly and only for educational purposes.
+Use responsibly and only for educational/academic purposes.

-## Credits

-CodeWiseOwl and ChatGPT